Introduction: understanding directory ecosystems

 - Government Registry APIs: Many state business registries like the Ontario Business Registry now offer API access for registered agents and businesses

-Implementing API integrations typically follows these steps:
+Setting up API integrations usually follows these steps:

 - Obtain API credentials from each directory platform